Fuzzwah/chowdown/readme.md

 # Getting Started

+You can host this system via [GitHub pages](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site#creating-your-site).
+Fork this repo and enable Pages on your new repo.

+You'll need to edit the `start_url` setting in the `manifest.json` file, set it to the URL you've configured for your Pages site.

+There's a few other options you'll need to configure in the `_config.yml` file.

+# Testing Locally

 This is a Jekyll build.
 Make sure you have Jekyll [installed](https://jekyllrb.com/).
 To install, run this command in the terminal (or iTerm, etc):

 ```gem install bundler jekyll```